enkidevs/curriculum-tools/test/fixtures/insights/introducing-the-osi-model.md

 ---
 ## Quiz

-headline: What is the OSI 7 Layer Model?
+#### What is the OSI 7 Layer Model?

-question: |
 What is the OSI 7 Layer Model?

-answers:

-  - a flexible standard for various network configurations
+* a flexible standard for various network configurations
-  - a hard standard for various network configurations
+* a hard standard for various network configurations
-  - a flexible standard for various hardware component configurations
+* a flexible standard for various hardware component configurations
-  - a hard standard for various hardware component configurations
+* a hard standard for various hardware component configurations